NNLP-IL/Hebrew-Resources/README.rst

 * `Supreme Court of Israel <https://huggingface.co/datasets/LevMuchnik/SupremeCourtOfIsrael>`_ {OpenRAIL} - This dataset represents a 2022 snapshot of the Supreme Court of Israel public verdicts and decisions supported by rich metadata.
 The 5.31GB dataset represents 751,194 documents.
 Overall, the dataset contains 2.68 Gb of text.

+* `Heb-Architecture-Corpus <https://github.com/bdar-lab/heb_architecture_corpus>`_ {`CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_} - Hebrew textual corpus of construction, planning, and architecture.
+The corpus consists of Hebrew documents from a wide variety of contemporary and historical sources, including legislative decrees, regulatory guidelines, research reports, academic studies, and professional journals.
+In the development of the corpus, it has been used digitally born as well as scanned printed publications, which go through a process of optical character recognition (OCR), cleaning, and parsing.
+This work was supported by the Israel Innovation Authority.

 Crawls and Dumps
 ^^^^^^^^^^^^^^^^^